cpaxton/costar_stack/costar_robot/costar_robot_manager/Readme.md

 This code is the CoSTAR robot manager.
 It provides simple services for instantiating high-level actions on different robots.
 It's a work in progress, but has all the features needed for the Hannover Messe demos.

+## Dependencies
+  - To use a dvrk, install ros package from https://github.com/jhu-dvrk/dvrk-ros
+  - To use a ur5, install ros package from https://github.com/ThomasTimm/ur_modern_driver
+  - To use a iiwa, install ros package from https://github.com/SalvoVirga/iiwa_stack.
+OPTIONAL: It is possible to use grl too in addition to iiwa-stack for faster  communication to the iiwa. https://github.com/ahundt/grl

 ## Useful Commands

   - To launch CoSTAR simulation: